 In conjunction with sweeping anecdotal evidence and personal stories, the clinical tests that have been done indicate the clear medicinal value in cannabis, especially in treating mental disorders.
 Broader legalization of cannabis has also led to a diversification of cannabis strains and healthier new modes of cannabis ingestion.
 There is no one-size-fits-all cannabis-based remedy for mental disorders like bipolar, but understanding how cannabinoids interact with the body can help a patient narrow things down to a helpful selection.

-Cannabis’ cannabidiol (CBD) content is the central reason for its increasing value as a medicinal property.
-Next, to THC, CBD is the most prominent compound of the cannabis plant and acts as a non-psychoactive therapeutic agent.
+The cannabidiol (CBD) content found in cannabis is the central reason for its increasing value as a medicinal property.
+Next to THC, CBD is the most prominent compound of the cannabis plant and acts as a non-psychoactive therapeutic agent.
 CBD interacts with the body’s endocannabinoid system.
 By regulating cannabinoid receptors, CBD has been active as an anti-inflammatory, anti-depressant, and neuroprotective agent.

 Research indicates that cannabis alleviates depression symptoms associated with bipolar.
 Mixtures of THC and CBD have generally been effective in treating depression in general, as have CBD, hemp oil, and other CBD-centric products.
 Cannabis researchers still disagree on whether typical cannabis strains are helpful or harmful in treating bipolar.
 Fortunately, CBD is yet to demonstrate any of the potential adverse side effects associated with other forms of cannabis.

 One of the biggest advantages of CBD is that it’s federally legal.
-Where other forms of cannabis are incredibly difficult to access for some patients, CBD has become readily available—especially in the form of CBD oil.
-The essential oil industry has proliferated in recent years, meeting the demand of an increasing enthusiasm for alternative medicine.
+Where other forms of cannabis are incredibly difficult to access for some patients, CBD has become readily available — especially in the form of CBD oil.
+The essential oil industry has proliferated in recent years, meeting the demand of increasing enthusiasm for alternative medicine.
 Perhaps, as a result, CBD oil has also become a very accessible mode of medicinal cannabinoid treatment.

 The decision to replace antipsychotic medications with CBD is something that should be done carefully, especially for bipolar patients.
 The results of individual cases will vary, and depend mainly on the severity of one’s bipolar condition.
 Bipolar patients should always consult with their physician before making any drastic changes to medication plans.

-If you are a loved one decide to try CBD treatment for bipolar, it’s crucial, to begin with, a proper dosage.
+If you or a loved one decide to try CBD treatment for bipolar, it’s crucial to begin with a proper dosage.
 Whether using a high-CBD medical cannabis strain or THC-free CBD oil to treat bipolar disorder, dosage can mean the difference between a positive experience or a dangerous experiment.

 CBD is a relatively low-risk alternative medication.
 The benefits of CBD in treating bipolar are yet to be solidified, but it’s already clear that CBD oil is one of the safest medicinal cannabis products to star with.
 Whether you’re trying bipolar friendly cannabis strains, or using CBD oil for the first time, starting with a cautious dosage and staying (at least partially) on your usual meds is often the best method.
 For more information, browse the links we’ve shared above, consult with your physician, and start working on a new treatment plan today.